What is a Real Estate Appraiser’s Salary?

 After much thought, I am going to bite my tongue.
 I will keep my opinions of the Appraisal Institute to myself for now; although I do think they have the best education.

 In short, MAI/SRA appraisers are valuation professionals who have spent years obtaining additional education and experience beyond state-certified requirements.
 These designations are not easily earned.
 In addition to education and experience, an individual must pass several comprehensive exams and demonstrate their knowledge to their peers.

 The difference between a normal appraiser and an appraiser who carries one or both designations is like comparing a CPA to an accountant.
 Bottom line, they are just better.

 Our survey concludes that the average salary for a MAI appraiser is $94,323 while the average pay for an SRA appraiser is $60,344.

-I’m not a writer and I’m not an appraiser anymore (retired).
+I’m not a writer and I’m not a real estate appraiser anymore (retired).
 However I am still closely tied to the appraisal profession through my investing career as well as my friends and family who are appraisers.
 This research and information are intended to provide clarification to individuals who have questions or require additional data regarding real estate appraiser’s salaries.

 Let me know in the comments below if this article was helpful to you.
 Do you disagree with anything?
 Comments or suggestions?
 Let me hear them!